earthiverse/ALClient/README.md

-# ALClient README
+# ALClient

-**NOTE: This code is very much a work in progress.
-Things will quickly change, and your code will likely break between changes.**

----

 This is a node client for the game [Adventure Land - The Code MMORPG](https://adventure.land).
-It's 99% custom code that seems _much_ more efficient than running the code in-game, or using the game's official CLI.

-This code is **NOT** a 1-to-1 drop in, like [ALBot](https://github.com/NexusNull/ALBot) aims to be.
-The code that you run in the console in game **WILL NOT** run as-is if you try to run your in-game code using this project.
+This code is **NOT** compatible with scripts written directly in the game.
+If you are just looking for a way to run your code headless, or with fewer resources, I recommend trying [caracAL](https://github.com/numbereself/caracAL).

-## Requirements

--   Node
-    -   Tested with **16.5**, but some earlier versions will most likely work, too.

 ## Basic Usage

-**For Beginners:**

 1. Install the latest version of [node](https://nodejs.org/en/download/).
 2. Create a new folder for your project